Get to Know Our Ambassador

 • Create your own opportunities – Don’t wait for someone else to create them for you.

-• Be patient – Whether it’s a new business you’re starting or you’re striving to become the best rider, it won’t happen overnight.
-Doing a little every day will eventually get you where you want to be!
+• Be patient – Whether you’re starting a new business or striving to become the best rider, it won’t happen overnight.
+Doing a little every day will eventually get you to where you want to be!

-You’ve been with us almost from the start, can you tell us a bit about how you first got in touch with us?
+You’ve been with us almost from the start, can you tell us a bit about how you first came into contact with us?

 What is important to you when you choose to collaborate with a company?

-You started ryttarinspiration (‘equestrian inspiration’) in 2013 and have since become a highly regarded public speaker and motivator, would you like to tell us a bit about how you got into mental coaching?
+You started Ryttarinspiration (‘Equestrian Inspiration’) in 2013 and have since become a highly regarded lecturer and motivator, would you like to tell us a bit about how you got into mental coaching?

-You primarily focus on young riders, do you see the need for mental coaching in equestrian sports?
+You primarily focus on young riders; how do you view the need for mental coaching in equestrian sports?

-One more question to wrap it up: Imagine your busy schedule suddenly gets cancelled completely and you have no plans at all for the day, what do you do?
+One more question to wrap it up: Imagine everything on your busy schedule suddenly gets canceled and you have no plans at all for the day, what do you do?

 Your favorite emoji?